michelbrassard/Trek/README.md

 - Note to myself: you may need recreate the the database in the beginning stages

 - if database is empty
-- python manage.py flush -> a new admin user needs to be added so that you can login to dashboard
+- python manage.py flush -> a new admin user needs to be added so that you can
+- python manage.py createsuperuser
+login to dashboard

 - python manage.py makemigrations
 - python manage.py migrate